TV's complex women leave 'the girlfriend' in the dust

 While women have long complained about the paucity of good parts for women in Hollywood movies, this year's female Emmy nominees read like a Who's Who of acting.

-"Feud: Bette and Joan," starring Jessica Lange and Sarandon as Hollywood rivals Joan Crawford and Bette Davis, is seen by awards pundits in a close race for the limited series Emmy in September with "Big Little Lies," a murder mystery against a backdrop of wife battering, adultery, rape and gossip.
+"Feud: Bette and Joan," starring Jessica Lange and Sarandon as Hollywood movie rivals Joan Crawford and Bette Davis, is seen by awards pundits in a close race for the limited series Emmy in September with "Big Little Lies," a murder mystery against a backdrop of wife battering, adultery, rape and female rivalry.

-"This was a great year for women's stories on television," said Ryan Murphy, creator of "Feud," after the show won 18 Emmy nominations on Thursday.
+"This was a great year for women's stories on television and it's moving and affirming to see Emmy voters recognizing so much good work," said Ryan Murphy, creator of "Feud," after the show won 18 Emmy nominations on Thursday.

 This year's best actress contenders also include Elisabeth Moss in the chilling TV adaptation of Margaret Atwood's "The Handmaid's Tale," Claire Foy as a young Queen Elizabeth II in "The Crown," and Viola Davis as a flawed criminal attorney in "How To Get Away with Murder."